victorgppcom/victorgppcom/README.md

 ### Social Networks

 You can contact me at [email](vctrslv23@gmail.com) or [linkedin](https://www.linkedin.com/in/victordcsilva/).
-And My [Latter Curriculum](http://lattes.cnpq.br/8592432181617890).
 Please feel free to contact me in english.

 ### Skills